dhellmann/pymotw-3/source/base64/index.rst

 .. {{{end}}}

-The base 85 functions use an expanded alphabet that is more space-efficient than base 64.
+The Base85 functions use an expanded alphabet that is more space-efficient than base 64.

 .. include:: base64_base85.py
    :literal:
    :start-after: #end_pymotw_header

-There are several base 85 encodings, and different variations are used in Mercurial, git, and the PDF file format.
-Python includes two implementations, :func:`b85encode` implements the version used in Git and Mercurial and :func:`a85encode` implements the Ascii85 variant used by PDF files.
+There are several Base85 encodings and different variations are used in Mercurial, git, and the PDF file format.
+Python includes two implementations, :func:`b85encode` implements the version used in Git and Mercurial while :func:`a85encode` implements the Ascii85 variant used by PDF files.

 .. {{{cog